learn-co-curriculum/precollege-summer-advanced-web-design-track/day-01/lectures/welcome-and-intros/README.md

 	* Evolution
 	* Group Trivia
 	* An [Improv Game](https://github.com/learn-co-curriculum/tf-improv-games) could work well here, too.
-+ Now that everyone knows each other, go ahead and start the [deck](https://docs.google.com/presentation/d/12H4MDWtvhW_3LY4MKj8qvCKZORWZX2Pw6qIuiVqkdUU/edit#slide=id.p).
++ Now that everyone knows each other, go ahead and start the class.